 Marianne is a Law graduate and now volunteers at Citizens Advice.

-"As the parent of two sons who successful attended Albany, my role as governor has allowed me to support the school and enabled me to develop and use new skills."
+"As the parent of two sons who successfully attended Albany, my role as governor has allowed me to support the school and enabled me to develop and use new skills."

 Jason has been a Parent Governor at Albany Academy since 2016 and is a member of the Finance, Audit, Staffing and Buildings Committee.
 Jason is also the link Governor for Health, Safety, and facilities.
 Jason is Director and Chartered Surveyor with Cubed Property Advisors Ltd and has over 27 years experience within the property, real estate and construction sectors.